 Dr. Igor Grossmann

-Igor Grossmann is a behavioural scientist exploring the interplay of sociocultural factors for wisdom in the face of daily stressors.
-His interdisciplinary work uses innovative methods, including big data analytics, psychophysiology, diary surveys, and behavioural experiments.
-Igor Grossmann studied at the University of Freiburg, Germany, and at the University of Michigan, where he received his Ph.D. in Social Psychology in 2012.
+Igor Grossmann is a social-cognitive scientist exploring the interplay of sociocultural factors for wise reasoning and sound judgment.
+Grossmann studied at the University of Freiburg and at the University of Michigan, where he received his Ph.D. in 2012.
 He is currently an Associate Professor of Psychology at the University of Waterloo, Canada.
-His work has been published in such top outlets as Proceedings of the Royal Academy: Biological Sciences, Perspectives on Psychological Science, Psychological Science, PNAS, Journal of Experimental Psychology: General or Journal of Personality and Social Psychology.
-It has been recognized through numerous awards (e.g., Rising Star Award from the Association for Psychological Science, APA Dissertation Award, Outstanding Alumni Award from the International Max Plank Research School on the Life Course), and highly-funded through SSHRC, Ontario Ministry of Science and Innovation, and foundational grants ($775,050 since 2012).
+His work has been published in such outlets as Proceedings of the Royal Academy: B, Perspectives on Psychological Science, Psychological Science, PNAS, Journal of Experimental Psychology, and Journal of Personality and Social Psychology.
+His contributions have been recognized through numerous awards (e.g., USERN Prize for Social Sciences, SAGE Young Scholar Award from Society for Personality and Social Psychology, Rising Star Award from the Association for Psychological Science, APA Dissertation Award).
+Grossmann is an Associate Editor of the journal Emotion, incoming Associate Editor of the journal Social Psychological and Personality Science, and co-hosts the “On Wisdom Podcast,” aiming to disseminate scientific insights from psychology, philosophy and cognitive sciences to the broad academic audience and the general public.